Vito217/VRIDE/README.md

 ### Executing Python code

-VRIDE currently uses IronPython 3.4 Alpha.
+VRIDE currently uses IronPython 2.7.11.
 The code used to run Python is as follows:

 ```
 Microsoft.Scripting.Hosting.ScriptEngine pythonEngine = IronPython.Hosting.Python.CreateEngine();